al-li-son/comprobo-sandbox/ROS2_Cheatsheet.md

 The callback function determines what should occur when the node receives data from the topic.
 The callback function must have the message as an input parameter, but otherwise can do anything you'd like.

 ## Launch Files
 Launch files are useful for when you want to run multiple nodes at once.
-They live in the `/launch` directory of a package.
+It's usually best create a `/launch` directory in your package to put launch files.
 A basic launch file follows the following format:

 ```python
 from launch import LaunchDescription